 08

-Get Professional Advice on the Terms
+Seek Legal and Professional Advice on the Terms

 For Sellers

-Seller's Checklist: Before Accepting a Subject to Sale Offer
+Seller's Checklist: Before Accepting a Subject-to-Sale Offer

 01

-Confirm the Buyer's Home Is Listed
+Confirm the Buyer's Home Is Actively Listed

 02